dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Database Services/Azure Cosmos DB/Cosmos DB Consistency.md

 ![Cosmos DB Consistency Levels|600](../../images/cosmos-db-consistency-levels.png)

 Strong Consistency: On read get the most recent data
-Bounded Staleness: Guarantees that the read has a max lag
+Bounded Staleness: Guarantees that the read data will have a max lag
 Session: Client Session will read its own writes
 Consistent Prefix: Guarantees updates are read in order
 Eventual: Provides no guarantee for order